3 Days in Buenos Aires, Argentina: The Best Things To Do

 Plaza de Mayo and Avenida de Mayo, leading up to it is the centre of Argentinian politics.
 This area is full of huge colonial, classical-style buildings and gives it its European feel.

-On Avenida de Mayo, among all the classical style buildings you’ll also find the grand Palacio Barolo, an eclectic office building that now houses a language school and other local businesses.
+On Avenida de Mayo, among all the classical style buildings, you’ll also find the grand Palacio Barolo, an eclectic office building that now houses a language school and other local businesses.
+Head up to the rooftop to Salon 1923 for a drink with a view.

 It’s particularly famous for its unusual architecture, particularly the rounded balconies.